-- The purpose of legal research is to find “authority” that will support in finding a answer to a legal problem.
+- The purpose of legal research is to find "authority" that will support in finding an answer to a legal problem.

-- Validating that the law one has found is still valid and not overruled, cancelled or otherwise questioned or criticized.
+- Validating that the law one has found is still valid and not overruled, canceled or otherwise questioned or criticized.

 - Primary sources of legal research are the commanding journals of law made by parliament and the law court.